 - 2.275 If the caseworker becomes aware that the complainant is seeking financial redress for non-financial loss they should discuss with the complainant the amount they would consider reasonable to resolve their complaint.
 This conversation should include an explanation of the usual amounts of financial redress we would recommend given the injustice claimed.
-(Policy requirements) - 2.276 If the amount sought is higher than we usually recommend32, this should be explained to the complainant.
-They should be given the opportunity to reconsider the level of financial redress sought before we make a decision about whether it is reasonable to expect them to pursue an alternative legal remedy.
+(Policy requirements) - 2.276 If the amount sought is higher than we usually recommend31, this should be explained to the complainant.
+They should be able to make a decision based on all of the facts, which includes the limitations on the financial redress the Ombudsman can recommend, before we make a decision about whether it is reasonable to expect them to pursue an alternative legal remedy.
 (Policy requirement)